ibm-cloud-docs/solution-tutorials/index.md

 ### [Web Application on LAMP Stack](lamp-stack.html)

 This tutorial walks you through the creation of an Ubuntu Linux virtual server, with Apache web server, MySQL, and PHP (the LAMP stack).
-To see the LAMP server in action, you will install and configure the [WordPress](https://wordpress.org/) open source application.
+To see the LAMP server in action, you will install and configure the WordPress open source application.

 Uses: Virtual Servers, PHP, WordPress and Vulnerability scanner.

 ### [Automate deployment of environments using Infrastructure as Code](infrastructure-as-code.html)

-In this tutorial, you will use a provided template in Schematics to provision a Linux virtual server, with Apache web server, MySQL, and PHP server (LAMP stack) and Object Storage.
-You will then configure the template to scale the resources and tune the environment (memory, CPU and disk size).
-Finish by deleting all of the resources created by the configuration.
+Use a Schematics template to provision a Linux virtual server, with Apache web server, MySQL, and PHP server (LAMP stack) and Object Storage.
+You will then configure the template to scale the resources and tune the environment.

 Uses: Schematics, Virtual Servers, PHP and Object Storage.